 2. Front of house- everything from the lobby to where you are sitting – This is where you will notice the biggest changes.
 Some adaptations will include:

-- Relaxing of house rules--you are free to get up, move around, and leave whenever you need to.
+- Relaxing of house rules--you are free to get up, make noise, move around, and leave whenever you need to.

 - Staffing specially trained volunteers throughout the theater to assist and direct audience members as needed.